Improving the energy efficiency of your home

 - Use energy-efficient household goods – like your fridge or washing machine.

-- Improve insulation of the doors, windows, walls, floors and roofs.
+- Improve the insulation of the doors, windows, walls, floors and roofs.

 - Looking after your household goods helps them to keep working for longer and to keep being efficient.